-Draw a great looking Flute with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Flute with easy, step-by-step drawing instructions, and video tutorial.

 For the flute, "a stream of air [is] directed against a sharp edge" which separates into eddies.
 The tone and sound are controlled by the placement of the fingers over the flute's holes.
 The flute in our illustration is known as a recorder, fipple flute, or whistle flute.
 The recorder was produced during the fourteenth century; today, it is often used in schools as the students' introduction to playing a musical instrument.